Compute! Magazine Issue 26 (July 1982) | Commodore C64 Debut

 Source: Wikimedia

-Commodore BX-256 is probably a German only machine built for business.
+Commodore BX-256 was a German only machine built for business.
 It is a great looking machine and looks different to the shoe boxes available at the time.
 I recommend a look at this site for more details.
 The official Commodore marketing material for the BX256-80 is here.

 download here